patilav/Distributed-Computing/1-rpc/SLEPAK-Justin-note_distributed_computing.md

 With PGAS, the programmer is still aware of the difference between local and remote addresses but is free to temporarily forget it when not dealing with performance-sensitive work.

+Though not discussed in the paper, address space separation also complicates sending objects because they include their own behavior.
+Sending actual executable code over the network is probably undesirable due to security concerns and possibly architecture restrictions.
+A system design that relies on inversion of control needs to have some way around this issue, such as keeping a copy of all code that might be "transmitted" available from a trusted source for each machine that might have to "receive" it.

 ### Pervasive concurrency

 Concurrency arises from different objects across a network having their methods invoked without any possibility of centralized coordination.